 Certain companies apply tax equalisation policies to guarantee that assigned employees do not have any kind of advantage or disadvantage in either their net income or social security contributions in the host country with respect to their home country.

-These policies also ensure that the assigned employee’s tax burden is similar to the tax that one would have paid in one's home country.
-For this purpose, the company assumes the payment of the employee’s personal income taxes in the host country, and the employee pays the tax that one would have paid in one's home country in accordance with one's personal circumstances.
+These policies also ensure that the assigned employee’s tax burden is similar to the tax that would have been paid in the home country.
+For this purpose, the company assumes the payment of the employee’s personal income taxes in the host country, and the employee pays the tax that would have been paid in the home country based on the employee's personal circumstances.